 That same cohort, the bottom 80%, are in a statistical dead heat with the top 1%, who own more than a quarter of the entire wealth of the nation (27.3%).

 In 2014, the 100 people on the Irish Rich List earned twice as much as the entire growth in Irish GDP.
 We are not talking here about the mythical 1 per cent.
 If it were the 1 per cent, we would be talking about a significant cohort of between 46,000 and 48,000 people.
 Here we are talking about 100 individuals.
 This is off the scales (davidmcwilliams.ie).

 And according to the Wealth Report 2019 from estate agent Knight Frank ‘almost 3,000 Irish people became millionaires last year—and one became a billionaire—on the back of rising asset and property values’ and not through any effort on their parts.
 And they’re going to get even richer: there are 77,984 millionaires in Ireland, with another 17,000 Irish people on course to join them by 2023.
 We currently have nine billionaires (Irish Times).

-Meanwhile, also in 2019, Social Justice Ireland found that one in five children lives in families with incomes below the poverty line, while one in four experiences at least two of the eleven deprivation indicators.
+Meanwhile, also in 2019, Social Justice Ireland found that one in five children lives in a family with incomes below the poverty line, while one in four experiences at least two of the eleven deprivation indicators.
 Approximately 110,000 children experienced consistent poverty, both living in households with incomes below the poverty line and also experiencing persistent deprivation.